Arvind Krishna (cinematographer)

-Marriage

-He is married to Anupama Arvind.

 Career

 Cinematography

-His first stint was with P.C.Sreeram, with whom he interned for six years.
+His first stint was with P. C. Sreeram, with whom he interned for six years.
 In this role he assisted him in the cinematography department and worked on several prestigious ad campaigns, television commercials and feature films.
 He then moved to work independently as a cinematographer.
 Subsequently, he met film director Selvaraghavan and was his chief camera person for "Kadhal Kondein, 7G Rainbow Colony and Pudhupettai".

-Gautham Vasudev Menon noted producer and director collaborated with Arvind Krishna on "Pachaikili Muthucharam".
+Gautham Vasudev Menon collaborated with Arvind Krishna on "Pachaikili Muthucharam".
 Arvind has also worked with Veteran P.Vasu for the film "Kuselan".
 A.L.Vijay and Arvind worked together on "Poi Solla Porom" (a remake of "Khosla Ka Ghosla").
-Some of the creative influences for Arvind's work as a cinematographer are the works of Vilmos Zsigmond Janusz Kamiński and Ashok Mehta.

 Production

-In 2012, he re-launched "Ark Media" and produced for Star Vijay a TV series called "Dharmayutham", an acclaimed first-of-its-kind legal drama.
+In 2012, he produced a TV series called Dharmayutham for Star Vijay.

-For this production he was the Creative Head cum Producer.
-The serial has been directed by A.L.
-Abanindran.
-It stars Raja Krishnamoorthy, Abbas, Evam's Karthik Kumar, and Anuja Iyer.
-The first season has just been completed and the second is likely to kick off soon.
-This production was telecasted for 5 months, spanning 104 episodes.

-Ark Media is currently in the pre-production phase for a few more TV series in varied genres.

 Acting

-Arvind Krishna has dabbled in acting and was featured in Padmashri Kamal Hassan's police story "Kurudhipunal " in a much-appreciated role as Dhanush.
+Arvind Krishna was featured in Kamal Hassan's police story "Kurudhipunal" in a much-appreciated role as Dhanush.
 He also starred in Rajeev Menon's "Kandukonden Kandukonden" as protagonist's best friend.
 In addition he did a cameo appearance in "Poi Solla Poram" and "Theeratha Vilayatu Pillai".